Maximization of Non-Concave Utility Functions in Discrete-Time Financial Market Models

+\begin{remark} In \cite{S01} the existence of optimal strategies is investigated on some enlargement of the class of strategies with $V^{x,\phi}_t$ bounded from below.
+In a discrete time setup such constraints are not suitable.
+For example, if $T=1$ and $\Delta S_1$ follows the standard Gaussian law then only the strategy $\phi=0$ leads to $V^{x,\phi}_1$ bounded from below.
+So here we choose to work on a much larger class, where we only require that $E[U(V^{x,\phi}_T)]$ exists and is finite.
+We will see that the price to pay is in terms of integrability: without further assumptions our candidate for optimal solution $\phi^*$ will not necessarily stay in this class, see the formulation of Theorem \ref{main} below. \end{remark}

-In this paper, we are dealing with maximizing the expected terminal utility $EU(V^{x,\phi}_T)$ from initial endowment $x$.
-We would like to use a dynamic programming procedure and, to this end, we prove that the associated random functions are well defined and finite under appropriate integrability conditions. \begin{lemma} Assume that
+We will use a dynamic programming procedure and, to this end, we have to prove that the associated random functions are well defined and a.s. finite under appropriate integrability conditions.
+Namely we prove in Proposition \ref{propre1} that if $U:\mathbb{R}\to\mathbb{R}$ is non-decreasing and left-continuous and if we assume that for all $1\leq t\leq T$, $x \in \mathbb{R}$ and $y\in\mathbb{R}^d$